42BV/rest-convention/07-documentation.md

 ## Spring REST docs

+[Spring REST docs](http://docs.spring.io/spring-restdocs/docs/1.0.x/reference/html5/) is another tool that can be used to document your RESTful services.
+Allowing you to combine hand-written documentation written in [Asciidoctor](http://asciidoctor.org/) with generated snippets produced by [Spring MVC Test](http://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/#spring-mvc-test-framework).

-[Spring REST docs](http://docs.spring.io/spring-restdocs/docs/1.0.x/reference/html5/) helps to generate an acurate and readable REST document.
-Rather than a testsuite we will produce an actual document, using the text processor [Ascii doctor](http://asciidoctor.org/).
-In this document we can manually describe the cross cutting concerns and resources, allowing us to manage our own markup and chapters.
+Rather than creating a testsuite we will produce an actual document.
+In this document we can manually describe the cross cutting concerns and resources, allowing us to use our own markup and chapters.

-Frequently changing information, such as HTTP request details, are generated.
-Spring REST docs generates various snippets from unit tests written in [Spring MVC Test](http://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/#spring-mvc-test-framework).
-By using unit tests you ensure that the documentation is actual, otherwise the test will fail.
-Another nice side effect is that each request will be tested.
+Frequently changing information, such as HTTP request/response details, are generated.
+Spring REST docs generates various snippets from Spring MVC Tests.
+This form of Test Driven Documentation ensures developers that the documentation is accurate, otherwise the test will fail.
+Another nice side effect is that developers will be encouraged to write more tests.

-Ascii doctor allows us to include the generated snippets in our document, with synthax highlighting.
+Generated snippets can easily be included into our Asciidoctor document.
+Allowing us to combine the hand-written content with generated content.
 This way the document is always acurate, while maintaining control over the document.

 ## Practice